tranthuyquynh122-cyber/Sales-Performance-Dashboard/README.md

 This dashboard highlights the gap between revenue growth and actual profit generation across product categories.

-### Key Observations
+### 🔎 Key Observations

-- Phones and Tables generate high revenue but show a margin gap of approximately 4–6% compared to higher-margin categories
+- Categories such as **Phones and Tables generate high revenue**, but show a margin gap of approximately **4–6%** compared to higher-margin categories
-- In categories such as Tables, revenue grows rapidly (~8–10%) while profit growth remains limited (~2–3%)
+- In categories like **Tables, revenue growth (~8–10%) does not translate into proportional profit growth (~2–3%)**
-- Profit contribution is concentrated in categories like **Copiers and Accessories**, despite their smaller share of total revenue
+- Profit contribution is concentrated in categories such as **Copiers and Accessories**, despite their smaller share of total revenue

-### Interpretation
+### 💡 Interpretation

-- Revenue growth is partially driven by low-margin categories, indicating that higher sales volume does not necessarily translate into higher profitability
+- Revenue growth is partially driven by **low-margin product categories**, indicating that increasing sales volume does not necessarily improve profitability
-- High-revenue categories like Phones and Tables are less efficient in profit generation, creating a gap between sales performance and financial outcomes
+- High-revenue categories such as Phones and Tables are **less efficient in converting sales into profit**, creating a structural gap between growth and value creation
-- The business is prioritizing volume growth over margin quality, which may limit long-term profitability
+- The current product strategy appears to prioritize **volume over margin quality**, which may limit long-term profitability

-### Recommendation
+### 🚀 Recommendation

-- Prioritize **Copiers and Accessories**, as they deliver stronger profit efficiency despite lower revenue share
+- **Shift focus toward high-margin categories such as Copiers and Accessories** to improve overall profit efficiency
-- Re-evaluate pricing, discount strategies, and cost structures for **Tables**, where margin performance is weakest
+- **Re-evaluate pricing and discount strategies** in low-margin categories like Tables, where profitability is weakest
-- Shift focus from revenue-driven growth to margin-driven growth to improve overall profitability
+- **Reduce reliance on volume-driven growth**, and align product strategy with margin contribution rather than revenue alone

 ## 3️⃣ Dashboard 3 — Market Analysis